webdev1001/brotodevbox/README.md

 ## Introduction

-This project automates the setup of a development environment for Ruby on Rails.
+This project automates the setup of a development environment for Ruby ecosystem.
 This is the easiest way to build a box with everything ready to start hacking, all in an isolated virtual machine.

 ## Requirements

 * [VMWare Fusion](https://my.vmware.com/web/vmware/info/slug/desktop_end_user_computing/vmware_fusion/6_0)
-  * If can use [VirtualBox](https://www.virtualbox.org) if you want to, to do that you will need to change the `config.vm.box` option of your `Vagrantfile`
+  * You can use [VirtualBox](https://www.virtualbox.org) if you want to, to do that you will need to change the `config.vm.box` option of your `Vagrantfile`
 * [Vagrant](http://vagrantup.com)

 **I recommend you to download the tarball available in the dist folder, the file includes this repo with all git submodules, so your host machine won't need even `git`**